Search This Blog

 Hugh Armitage has his eyes examined by Dwight Enys in Poldark season 3

 Ross once warned Demelza to "Have a care, Pity, they say, is akin to love."
 Unbeknown to him, by this point in the book, Demelza and Hugh had already done the deed.
 So Ross's warning comment was ironically too late.
 Still, it had been extremely close to the scenario that did play out for Demelza to have allowed Hugh to make love to her and in her own thoughts and admission to return some of that love.
 Pity and sadness for Hugh was surely a key and second reason for Demelza's fall from grace with Hugh.
 On the way to the seal cove Hugh did inform Demelza of his diagnosis that "..there is something amiss behind the eyes and that in six months or so I shall be following in Milton's foot-steps.."
 Hugh was referring to the famous and deceased English poet who late in life became blind in 1652.
 Naturally Demelza was saddened by this news.
 This prompted Hugh to express regret for having told her because she was looking "so sad".
 Demelza replied "How can I be anything else?" and told him that "It is not to flatter you that I am upset." and that it was "...easier said that done." to just forget what he had told her.
-Hugh's efforts continued with him pressing her to smile for him but still her sadness was such that it was given only under his duress and given 'uncertainly'.
-However, the point is that the timing of this news is important and it is significant that it was delivered to Demelza just before her act of infidelity.
+Hugh's efforts continued with him pressing Demelza to smile for him but still her sadness was such that it was given only under his duress and given 'uncertainly'.
+However, the point is that the timing of this sad news about Hugh is important and it is significant that it was delivered to Demelza just before her act of infidelity.
 It is reasonable to consider that pity and sadness for Hugh did have a significant impact in warming and opening her heart up further to Hugh through sympathy.
 As per Ross's own warning, pity stirred up loving feelings and for Demelza heading to a deserted beach with him, this was at the most dangerous time to receive that news.
 In sharing his confidences and his sorrow it certainly made Demelza more emotionally vulnerable to Hugh and more susceptible to his persistence.

-Demelza Poldark and Hugh Armitage talking at TregothnanIn addition to this pity and sadness from Hugh's diagnosis Demelza had already experienced a sadness for him at his leaving party where he declared himself to be "..the unhappiest of men...because the woman I have come to hold dearer than life is married to whom I owe my life itself."
+In addition to this pity and sadness from Hugh's diagnosis Demelza had already experienced a sadness for him at his leaving party where he declared himself to be "..the unhappiest of men...because the woman I have come to hold dearer than life is married to whom I owe my life itself."
 Leaving Demelza quite depressed at the end of the night and sad for Hugh generally, she had later declared a wish in her conversation with Ross to be a person who could help 'make him happy'.
 Hence, feeling this even before her trip with him to the seal hole Demelza was already holding much sadness in her heart for Hugh.
 Only now added to that was the additional and particularly sad and devastating news of his impending blindness.
-It is no doubt that Demelza's physical and emotional attraction to Hugh together with more and more emotional investment in him increased the danger and risk that his persistence might win over her.
+There should be no doubt that Demelza's physical and emotional attraction to Hugh together with more and more emotional investment in him increased the danger and risk that his persistence might win over her.
 Still, it would not have led her to infidelity with him unless opportunity provided for this.
 That leads to the third factor which contributed to her fall.

 'Opportunity Which Had Settled On Them Like A Strange Bird'